sofia-fischer/philo-blog/content/posts/2026-02-refactoring.md

   are aware of the upcoming functionality)
 * Emphasize architecture decisions that sometimes get buried under short term decisions
 * Comprehensive Refactoring to understand complicated code
-* Litter pickup to allways leave the code cleaner that you encountered it
+* Litter pickup to always leave the code cleaner that you encountered it
 * Refactor as review style

-Refactoring can allways be performed step by step, with reliable tests running, and do not need a massive change of the code base with hours of trying to get a now completely different code running to the same tests.
+Refactoring can always be performed step by step, with reliable tests running, and do not need a massive change of the code base with hours of trying to get a now completely different code running to the same tests.
 Every refactoring is possible in a loop of one line change, tests passing, and the next one line change.
 Need to refactor a property into a getter?
 Write the getter, replace property access by property access with the getter.
 Need to extract a function (and